vincentqb/dot.py/README.md

    mv ~/.bashrc default/bashrc
    ```

-1. dotdash is indempotent so you can safely re-run the install command to link newly added files.
-Store this directory in a cloud drive or source control.
+1. You can safely re-run the link command to link newly added files.
+Store this profile directory in a cloud drive or source control.
 Repeat for additional profiles.

 ## Templates

 Values which need to be set in a file when dotdash is run can be placed in a template.

 1. Append **.template** to any files which should be rendered.

-1. When installed, template files will have all variables replaced with the current
-environment variables set when dotdash is run.

-1. The rendered files will be created in the same directory, and have **.template** replaced with **.rendered**.

-1. The rendered file will be symlinked into the home directory with the .rendered suffix removed and a pre-prended dot.

-1. For example:

-    If you have the file **default/env.template** with the below contents:
+For example, assume you have a file **default/env.template** containing:

     ```sh
     export SECRET_KEY=$ENV_SECRET_KEY
     ```

-    You can run the following to set the value **ENV_SECRET_KEY** when installing the home profile:
+1. The rendered files will be created in the same directory, and have **.template** replaced with **.rendered**.
+In the example, you can run the following to set the value **ENV_SECRET_KEY** when linking the default profile:

     ```sh
     env ENV_SECRET_KEY=test1234 ~/dotdash/dotdash link default
     ```

-    This will result in the rendered file **default/env.rendered** being created and symlinkd to **~/.env** with the below contents.
+1. The rendered file will be symlinked into the home directory with the **.rendered** suffix removed and a dot pre-prended.
+In the example, this will result in the rendered file **default/env.rendered** being created and symlinkd to **~/.env** with the below contents.

     ```sh
     export SECRET_KEY=test1234
     ```

-1. Be sure to include **\*\*/\*.rendered** in **.gitignore** if you will be checking your dotfiles into a git repository.
+1. Be sure to include **\*\*/\*.rendered** in **.gitignore** if you check your dotfiles into a git repository.